-On 23 September 2008 the DSB established a panel to examine the complaints of the United States, Japan and Chinese Taipei (DS375, DS376 & DS377 respectively) concerning the European Communities' tariff treatment of flat panel displays, set-top boxes with a communication function and multifunctional digital machines.
+On 23 September 2008 the DSB established a panelto examine the complaints of the United States, Japan and Chinese Taipei (DS375, DS376 & DS377 respectively) concerning the tariff treatment of flat panel displays, set-top boxes with a communication function and multifunctional digital machines.
 Australia has joined the dispute as a third party along with Brazil, China, Costa Rica, Hong Kong, India, Korea, the Philippines, Singapore, Thailand, Turkey and Vietnam.
 The panel conducted its first meeting with the parties between 12 and14 May 2009, and the second meeting on 9 July 2009.
 Australia delivered an oral statement at the third party session on 13 May 2009.
 The panel released its report 0n 16 August 2010.
-The report can be viewed on the WTO website

 European Communities and Certain Member States - Measures Affecting Trade in Large Civil Aircraft (DS316)

 The United States submitted a request for consultations on 6 October 2004 in relation to European Communities' and Member State subsidies to the European large civil aircraft sector, which the United States contends are inconsistent with the Agreement on Subsidies and Countervailing Measures and GATT 1994 commitments.
 A panel was established on 20 July 2005.
 Australia, Brazil, Canada, China, Japan and Korea reserved their third party rights.
 Australia lodged a written submission with the panel on 7 May 2007 and delivered an oral statement to the panel at the third party hearing on 24 July 2007.
 The panel released its report on 30 June 2010.
-The report can be viewed on the WTO website.
-Both the European Union and the United States appealed aspects of the panel's decision.
+The European Union appealed the panel’s decision on 21 July 2010.
 Australia will participate in the appeal.

 Thailand - Customs and Fiscal Measures on Cigarettes from the Philippines (DS371)